Signs and Symptoms

-• Most chest lumps found are not cancerous, but if you find any unusual lumps or thickening of skin on the breast, please get this looked at by your doctor straight away.
+• Most lumps found are not anything to worry about, but if you do spot any unusual lumps or thickening of skin on the breast, please get this looked at by your doctor straight away.
+Get peace of mind.

 Cancer Research UK